teicheld/realtimeStreamFS/README.md

 ###### Linux:

-	wget file.zip && unzip file.zip && rm file.zip
+	wget https://github.com/teicheld/realtimeStreamFS/archive/refs/heads/master.zip && unzip master.zip && rm master.zip

 ###### Windows:

-	download the file using your browser: Click on "Code" and choose "Download Zip" and extract it.
+	download the file using your browser: Click on "Code" and choose "Download Zip", extract it.

 #### Installing build dependencies and build it

 ###### Linux:

+	cd realtimeStreamFS-master
-	sudo apt install make
+	[ ! -f /usr/bin/make ] && sudo apt install make
-	cd unzipped_file
 	make

 ###### Windows:

-	skip this step and use the compiled file
+	Open the command prompt inside of the directory.
+	Do nothing.
+Use the precompiled version in the next step.

 #### run it: